feministy/static_site_deploy_helper/README.md

 # tinkerbot

-not unlike tinkerbell, tinkerbot is here when you need it to help with your simple tasks. specifically, deplying static projects to aws s3 buckets.
+tinkerbot is a simple CLI interface that helps you deploy static projects to aws s3 with ease.

-tinkerbot is a simple CLI interface that helps you create configurations locally to deploy your projects.
+not unlike tinkerbell, tinkerbot is here when you need it to help with your simple tasks. specifically, deploying static projects to aws s3 buckets and guiding you through using git-crypt to store your keys.

 **requirements**